guynir42/SeeChange/README.md

 ```
 The comment will go in the filename, so it should really be short.
 Look out for any warnings, and review the created migration file before applying it (with `alembic upgrade head`).

-*NOTE:* Alembic doesn't properly handle q3c indices when autogenerating migrations.
-If you add any columns or tables that need to use a q3c index,
-you will need either to edit the migration by hand,
-or create a new migration (by running `alembic revision` without `--autogenerate`) and edit it by hand.